Luke943/DataStructures/README.md

 ## Build

-To compile all data structure object files and test executables:
+To compile all data structure object files and executables for testing:
-1. In `Makefile`, change `CC` and `CFLAGS` to your chosen compiler and required flags.
+1. In `Makefile`, edit `CC` to your chosen compiler.
 2. Run `make`.
 3. This will create a `/build` directory with the binary files.

-To remove `/build` and its contents, run `make clean`
+To remove `/build` and its contents, run `make clean`.